n3tsurge/smells-phishy/README.md

 -	Detects Reply To mistmatches
 -	Screenshots all URLs for a snapshot of what the site looks like

-## Coming Soon

-## Installation

-1. Create a phishing mailbox for users to send mail to
-2. Install the Microsoft Exchange Web Services API
-3. Modify the config.sample.json file and name it config.json
-4. Add your logo as `logo.png`
-5. Modify the `Thank You.html` file with your message
-6. Run `Check-PhishingReport.ps1`
-7. Profit

 ## Sample Report